Silicon Gorge – UK’s Most Productive Tech Cluster

-“Bristol is fast becoming known as a national and international digital hub… and this report cements our position as leading the UK in this sector” – Rick Chapman, High Tech Sector Specialist, ‘Invest Bristol & Bath’.
+“Bristol is fast becoming known as a national and international digital hub… and this report cements our position as leading the UK in this sector.” – Rick Chapman, High Tech Sector Specialist, ‘Invest Bristol & Bath’.

 As a result of Bristol’s pioneering attitudes, it was rewarded alongside London with the accolade of being one of only two “smart” cities in the UK.
-Scoring 92/100, Bristol was judged to be particularly strong in the innovation category, which pinpointed its focus of evaluation upon strategies to develop and exploit digital and tech services.
+Scoring 92/100, Bristol was judged to be particularly strong in the innovation category.
+This pinpointed its focus of evaluation upon strategies to develop and exploit digital and tech services.
 It was of note that Bristol held strengths in open data access, energy innovation and community engagement.
 Furthermore, the Tech Nation Report identified Bristol as the most productive digital tech cluster in the UK.

-Silicon Gorge Growing Stronger
+We Byte! – Silicon Gorge Growing Stronger

 Can Silicon Gorge Close The Digital Skill Gap?

 The “Skills Gap” within tech is well-documented.
 Figures from 2018 reveal that 10,000 students studied Computing at A-Level this year.
 This is a warming statistic, as it marks a significant improvement on the number who did so in 2017.
 Despite this though, over 70% of employers still anticipate a skills shortage within the sector.
 Mid-to-junior management level positions are expected to be the hardest roles to fill.
-In a bid to address this alarming chasm, the University of Bristol have a plan.
+In a bid to address this alarming chasm, the University of Bristol has a plan.

 The campus will extend its arms to its first student intake in 2021/2022.
 Not only will it educate those at the beginning of their career journey, but will also allow the wider community to upskill and evolve their digital learning.
 Something which is crucial if the established workforce is to remain employable and relevant in our evolving digital age.